apache/pulsar/site2/docs/client-libraries-websocket.md

 7 | Invalid payload encoding
 8 | Unknown error

-{% include admonition.html type='warning' content='The application is responsible for re-establishing a new WebSocket session after a backoff period.' %}
+> The application is responsible for re-establishing a new WebSocket session after a backoff period.

 ## Client examples